DynamicHarekrushna/My-Port-folio/README.md

 Features:
 ----------
-Home, About, Projects, and Contact sections.
+1. Home, About, Projects, and Contact sections.
-Responsive design for viewing on various devices.
+2. Responsive design for viewing on various devices.
-Basic animations and interactive elements for a modern look.

 Tech Stack:
 ------------